 Recently, someone asked me what inspired me to success.
 Before I could answer that question, I had to ask myself what is success.
 As it turned out, the exercise of redefining success changed my life.

 Let me explain.
 Back in the early 90’s I had, what I thought was success.
 People looking at my life, my marriage, home, business, personal belongings and life style, certainly thought that we were successful, and happy.
 However, beyond the mask, I wore a deep sense of insecurity.
 I was constantly worried about loosing it all.
 Much later, I could see how my sense of identity, security and success was wrapped up in what one could see and what I was seen to be doing. https://mariebrunger.com/remembering-who-i-am-in-god-is-real/

 Needless to say I lost it all, my marriage, my home, the money and everything I thought related to who I was.
-I didn’t realise it at the time, but it turned out to be an opportunity for me to rediscover my real identity, and to find a real security from the inside-out.
-I began a new journey of discovering what was real, and what was false.
-I had many masks to peel off, to find the answers to the question, Who am I?
+This loss turned out, to be an opportunity to rediscover my real identity, and to find real security from the inside-out.
+I began a new journey of discovering what is real, and what was false.
+I peeled off many masks, to find the answers to the question, Who am I?

 Unfortunately, old habits and deep beliefs have a habit of returning.
 Before long I was looking to find ways to prove that I wasn’t a failure.
 I wanted to show those people how successful I could be.
 I’ll show them, just watch me, I thought.

 To cut a long story short, when I turned 65 I still had nothing visible to show for my hard work.
 Many of my dreams were still unfulfilled, and I had failed to make an ongoing substantial income through my business.
 People looking at my life surely would not see me as successful.
 As it turned out these were only my beliefs being projected outward, onto those people and seeing them reflected back again.
 They were clues into how I was thinking about my self.
 Until that realisation, I grieved my failings and I grieved the life I wanted but didn’t reach.